-After signing the ICF, subjects will be assigned a unique Screening number by the study site.
-Subjects will be assigned a subject number upon randomisation at the time of the first dosing occasion.
-Replacement subjects ([Section 5.4](#)) will be assigned a subject number corresponding to the number of the subject he is replacing plus 1000 (eg, Subject 1101 replaces Subject 101).
+After signing the ICF, subjects will be assigned a unique Subject number at Screening which will be used to identify subjects on all study documentation.

+Replacement subjects ([Section 5.4](#)) will be assigned a subject number corresponding to the number of the subject they are replacing plus 1000 (eg, Subject 1101 replaces Subject 101).
+This will be followed for all subjects, regardless of whether they are dosed or not.